swatika-rawat/data-analytics-training/README.md

 ### File System Crawler for Elasticsearch:
-You need to install a fscrawler version matching your Elasticsearch version For Elasticsearch 6.x and 7.x, you can download 2.7-SNAPSHOT [download](https://fscrawler.readthedocs.io/en/latest/installation.html)
+You need to install a fscrawler version matching your Elasticsearch version For ES 6.x and 7.x, you can download 2.7-SNAPSHOT [download](https://fscrawler.readthedocs.io/en/latest/installation.html)